-Information contained in the medical and mental health record of each student is confidential and may not be released to anyone, including parents, faculty, or staff, without permission from the student, except under specific emergency circumstances as outlined by the Code of Virginia.
-If a student has any chronic condition, takes special medication, or needs specific health treatment, he or she should make these needs known to the appropriate department.
+At institutions of higher education, the confidentiality of medical records is governed by the Family Educational Rights and Privacy Act (FERPA).
+Information contained in the medical and mental health record of each student is confidential and may not be released to anyone outside of the College, including parents, without written permission from the student, except under specific emergency circumstances as outlined by the Code of Virginia.
+If a student has any chronic condition, takes special medication, or needs specific health treatment, it is recommended that they make these needs known to the appropriate department.
 If the student lives with a condition (i.e. insulin dependent diabetes or a history of seizures, etc.) that may require emergency assistance at some point, it may also be helpful to notify Residence Life Professional Staff.

 We encourage all students to maintain comprehensive, primary health insurance coverage while enrolled at Bridgewater.
 Students are responsible for all medical expenses, except for those provided by the Student Health Center.
 The College does not provide student health insurance.